dschmenk/PLASMA/README.md

 key   = keyin()
 ```

 Lambda functions are anonymous functions that can be used to return a value (or multiple values).
 They can be used as function pointers to routines that need a quick and dirty expression.
 They are written as '&' (a poor man's lambda symbol) followed by parameters in parentheses, and the resultant expression.
-There are no local variables allowed.
+There are no local variables or statements allowed, only expressions.
+The ternary operator can be used to provide a bit of `if-then-else` control inside the lambda function.

 ```
 word result